What happens during the appeal process?

 Your script is sent to an appeal examiner.
 This is a different examiner from the one who originally marked your work.
 The appeal examiner will review the marking of every part of every question, even if you have not made any specific observations about it.
 The appeal examiner will consider whether the mark awarded by the original examiner is correct and reasonable, in line with the marking scheme.
 If it is, the appeal examiner will award the same mark again.
 If it is not, the appeal examiner will award what they consider to be the correct mark.

 The quality of the work of the appeal examiners is monitored by the Chief Examiner and a senior team.

 Is the same marking scheme used for re-marking?

 Yes, it is essential in the interests of equity and fairness that the re-marking on appeal is carried out in accordance with the marking scheme for that subject.
-This ensures that appeal examiners apply the same standards in re-marking as were applied to all candidates in the examination.
-The marking schemes in all examination subjects are published prior to the Viewing of Scripts and are available in our Examination Material Archive (click here) or from the Organising Superintendent at the viewing session.
+This ensures that appeal examiners apply the same standards during the appeal marking as were applied to all candidates in the original marking.
+The Organising Superintendent at the viewing session will have copies of the marking schemes and they will also be available in our Examination Material Archive (click here) .

 If I am just a few marks short of the next grade am I likely to be awarded them on appeal?